-Boric acid is a low-toxicity, non-volatile mineral with in secticidal, fungicidal, and herbicidal properties.
-It has long been embraced as a safer alternative to highly volatile, synthetic chemical pesticides.
+Boric acid is a low-toxicity, non-volatile mineral with insecticidal, fungicidal, and herbicidal properties It has long been embraced as a safer alternative to highly volatile, synthetic chemical pesticides.
 Boric acid is especially effective when used as part of an ongoing integrated pest management (IPM) program that incorporates sanitation, cultural, mechanical, and biological practices.(3)

-Boric acid and its sodium salts, all boron-related compounds, is generally associated with seven active ingredients - boric acid, sodium tetraborate decahydrate (borax decahydrate), sodium tetraborate pentahy-drate

-(borax pentahydrate), sodium tetraborate (anhydrous borax), disodium octaborate tetrahydrate, disodium octaborate (anhydrous), and sodium metaborate.
+Boric acid and its sodium salts, all boronrelated compounds, generally refers to seven active ingredients, including boric acid, sodium tetraborate decahydrate (borax decahydrate), sodium tetraborate pentahydrate (borax pentahydrate), sodium tetraborate (anhydrous borax), disodium octaborate tetrahydrate, disodium octaborate (anhydrous), and sodium metaborate.
 No registered pesticide products contact boric oxide as an active ingredient.(6)

-Boric acid was originally registered as a pesticide in the U.S. in 1948.
-There are currently 189 registered pesticide products on the market containg boric acid or one of its sodium salts as an active ingredient.
-(5)
+Boric acid was originally registered as a pesticide in the U.S. in 1948; there are currently 189 registered pesticide products on the market containg boric acid or one of its sodium salts as an active ingredient.(5)

-While exposure to boric acid has been linked to adverse health effects, experts agree that careful application offers a less hazardous, more effective alternative to many pesticides, without the indoor air problems commonly associated with residential pesticide use
+While exposure to boric acid has been linked to adverse health effects, experts agree that careful application offers a less hazardous, more effective alternative to many pesticides, without the indoor air problems commonly associated with pesticide sprays.